jamesbescos/lafc-dev-test/README.md

 ## DESCRIPTION
 Take home test for LAFC analyst position.
 Instructions in '2025 LAFC Analyst, Business & Data Strategy Project.pdf'.

+Please judge part 2 of this project.

+You can see the queries directly in plain text 'db/migrations/views.sql' or you can view and run them by running the docker containers with the instructions below.

+Thank you for taking the time to review this!
+Please reach out if you run into any issues or have any feedback.

 ## REQUIREMENTS
 - Docker
 - Docker Compose